SquidDev/squiddev.github.io/ae-sat/index.md

 ![An item representing a variable](variable.png "An item representing a variable")

 Whilst this is a good start, it is not quite enough to represent a variable.
-As variables may be used multiple times in different conjunctions, we must create a recipe mapping our "variable item" to several "truthy item"s.[^1] As a variable should appear in each disjunction clause at most once, we only need to produce a stack with the same number of items as clauses.
+As variables may be used multiple times in different conjunctions, we must create a recipe mapping our "variable item" to several "truthy item"s.[^vars] As a variable should appear in each disjunction clause at most once, we only need to produce a stack with the same number of items as clauses.

 ![A recipe converting a variable item to a truthy item](variable-true.png "A recipe converting a variable item to a truthy item")